19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [Act 21 of 2013 wef 01/01/2014]

-(3) For the purposes of subsections (2) and (2B), a person who does not belong in Singapore may be treated as not being a taxable person if as a result he will not be required to be registered under this Act.
+(3) For the purposes of subsections (2)(a) and (2B)(a)(i), a person who does not belong in Singapore may be treated as not being a taxable person if as a result he will not be required to be registered by virtue of paragraph 1 of the First Schedule.

-[31/2000]

-[Act 21 of 2013 wef 01/01/2014]
+[Act 52 of 2018 wef 01/01/2019]

 (3A) For the purpose of subsection (3), a person shall be treated as belonging in Singapore if —